Serengeti National Park the Best National Park 2020

 Game drives in Serengeti are carried out at different times of day such as in the morning, afternoon and sometimes in the night as tourists explore the open savannah plains of the national park in search of wildlife species such as elephants, lions, buffalos, rhinos, hippos, giraffes, cheetahs, zebras, antelopes among others.

-This activity is popular during safaris around the different parts of Serengeti national park.
+This activity is popular during safaris around the different parts of the park.
 To engage in these activities inside the national park, some charges are incurred such as park entrance fees which are paid to allow visitors to enter into the national park.
 This fee varies for adults and children as well as for foreign residents and nonresidents visiting the Serengeti.

 Hot air balloon safaris